-The gray block below SA contains SA1 to SA7.
+The gray block under SA contains SA1 to SA7.
 These are the fuses; SA1 is the first fuse in this component.
-The shape of the fuse box in the diagram shows that it is actually larger; the jagged lines on the left and right show that the fuse box is continued in the next diagram, probably with more fuses.
+The shape of the fuse box in the schematic shows that it is actually larger; the jagged lines on the left and right show the fuse box being continued in a subsequent diagram, probably with even more fuses.

 From SA1, a black line runs downwards; this leads to the component C. In the legend we find that C is the code for the dynamo.
 On the alternator, the black wire is connected to the B+.
 The B+ is the (battery-plus) connection connected to the positive terminal of the battery by means of a fuse.
 The wire thickness is 16.0 mm² and the color sw is German for “schwartz” which means black in Dutch.

 On the dynamo we find two more connections, one of which is ground connection (directly with the engine block) and one LIN bus-connection.
 This concerns a blue 0,5 mm² wire that changes to a violet-white (vi/ws) 0,35 mm² wire.
 This LIN bus wire is also connected to J367 (Battery Monitoring Control Unit) and goes to reference 200.
 We will come back to this reference later.

 Control unit J367 is connected with two wires to fuses SB22 and SC5.
 Asterisks (*) can be seen at the top.
 With SB22 * and with SC5 *2.
 This has to do with the model year: * until May 2010 and *2 from May 2010.
 If we are dealing with a car from 2011, the red/yellow wire to fuse 5 in fuse box SC applies.